psarando/shire-reckoning/README.md

 #### Layout of days and weeks

-The individual month views of the calendars in this project can switch between a "vertical" layout and a more familiar "horizontal" layout.
+The individual month views of the calendars in this project can switch between a `Vertical` layout and a more familiar `Horizontal` layout.

-The "horizontal" layout is what you see in any modern Gregorian calendar, where the dates advance within each row from left to right, and the weeks advance from top to bottom.
+The `Horizontal` layout is what you see in any modern Gregorian calendar, where the dates advance within each row from left to right, and the weeks advance from top to bottom.

-The "vertical" layout might look odd at first, with the dates starting at the top of the left column and advancing vertically down the column, then continuing the next week in the next column (again counting dates from top to bottom), but this is the "vertical" layout Tolkien used in his example Shire Calendar at the beginning of Appendix D.
+The `Vertical` layout might look odd at first, with the dates starting at the top of the left column and advancing vertically down the column, then continuing the next week in the next column (again counting dates from top to bottom), but this is the `Vertical` layout Tolkien used in his example Shire Calendar at the beginning of Appendix D.

 #### Reckoning start dates